 How do pole dancing classes support positive body image?

 For women especially, we’re judged all the time on our looks—on our bodies—and I think that when women come together for a common goal, we are supporting and welcoming to everyone.
 Pole instructors tend to make everyone feel empowered to do simple moves right away.
-And they’re just an encouraging as their students develop more challenging moves after they build strength.
+And they’re just encouraging their students to develop more challenging moves after they build strength.
 It becomes more than just taking a pole class.

 Is the environment more positive and more encouraging than other dance environments that you’ve been involved in, such as ballet?